 Equipment that does not meet the minimum vintage requirements will cause system malfunctions and loss of call processing.

 Table 4 describes the minimum equipment required to upgrade a system to CP PIV.
-Table 5 on page 49 and Table 6 on page 49 list the DC and AC power equipment requirements.
 Additional equipment for increased Network capacity is ordered separately.

 Table 4 Minimum requirements for Meridian 1 Option 81C CP PIV with FNF systems